Which one comes out on top?

 God certainly warns men to be wary of abusing their authority, as they will definitely be accountable themselves on the Day of Judgment.
 In fact, they will be judged more severely due to having been given that privilege.
 But the mere fact that authority has the potential to be abused, does not negate, invalidate, or provide an argument for the complete removal of said authority.
 All it does is represent a failure of the individual, not a systematic fault in the organization of power.
 Do we throw out a company hierarchy when the boss is found to be abusing his power?
 Do we throw out democracy if a president is found to be corrupt?
 Do we throw out schools if a teacher is found to have abused a student?

 One of feminism’s greatest conceits is the belief that men are inherently incompetent at being fair in their leadership.
 That is why much of feminism is focused on the installation of women into seats of power; men supposedly cannot do the job of representing the interests of women.
 But in reality, there is no inherent problem with one individual being represented by a member of another group; leadership is always a type of trust that you place into the hands of someone else.
-Even feminists must accept this point because they want women to be able to lead men without issue.
-If we accept that, why is that if a man is fair and just, he can’t do the same?
+Even feminists must accept this point because they want women to be able to lead men without reservation.
+If that is acceptable, why is it that if a man is fair and just, he can’t do the same?
 There is no real technical problem with a man leading woman just because he himself is a man.
 If needed, he can consult women about matters that concern them without the physical relinquishment of power itself.
 It is a spiritual sickness to prejudice men with a shadow of suspicion on their character by virtue of their gender, and the unfortunate reality is that feminism and its thesis of patriarchy has led to exactly that.

 As Muslims, we cannot subscribe to the belief that patriarchy is inherently evil.
 Too much of our religious creed, law, and history is steeped in what is unequivocally male privilege, as defined by feminism.
-If feminists find that detestable, then that disgust is ultimately stemming from sinful jealousy; the desire to take away the privilege from their brothers in faith and to give it to themselves.
+If feminists find that detestable, then that disgust is ultimately stemming from sinful jealousy; the desire to take away the privilege from their counterparts and to give it to themselves.
 But who on this Earth or in the Heavens has the authority to re-allocate rights of mankind other than God Himself?
 If God created men to be the leaders of the Ummah, then ultimate obedience is to Allah.

 And do not wish for that by which Allah has made some of you exceed others.
 For men is a share of what they have earned, and for women is a share of what they have earned.
 And ask Allah of his bounty.
 Indeed Allah is ever, of all things, Knowing.